Cost-Plus Pricing Calculator

 How do I calculate cost-plus markup percentage?

-What are the advantages and disadvantages of cost-plus pricing?
+What are the pros and cons of cost-plus pricing?